mke9m/Vagrant-LAMP-Stack/README.md

  - Create a folder for your VM
- - Run the following command in the folder you have created:

-    vagrant init hashicorp/precise32

-You should see the following result:

-    A `Vagrantfile` has been placed in this directory.
-You are now ready to `vagrant up` your first virtual environment!
-Please read the comments in the Vagrantfile as well as documentation on `vagrantup.com` for more information on using Vagrant.

  - Clone this repository and place the VAGRANT and bootstrap file in the folder you have created above and overwrite the default VAGRANT file.